Communities in Norfolk County, Ontario: Dog's Nest

+F

 Fishers Glen

 Fishers Glen is a fishing community that is south of Simcoe and southwest of Port Ryerse.
 It is considered to be a part of Norfolk County.
 Fishers Glen is famous among locals for being one of the best fishing spots in Lake Erie during the summer months.

 Frogmore

 Frogmore (42.685464°N 80.658703°W) is a hamlet that is situated on the junction of Norfolk County Roads 45 and 28.
 It is located northwest of Valley Heights Secondary School.
 Agriculture is the predominant industry while commercial business ventures are non-existent.
 It is one of the westernmost communities in Norfolk County.

 This community has a sizeable population of German Mennonites and Mexican Mennonites.
 Only six wind turbines, carrying approximately 9 MW of electricity have been placed in the vicinity.
 No more can be built in this area due to a county-wide ban on wind turbines passed in 2013.
 Even without the threat of wind turbines, this community is completely shielded from urban development threats due to its isolation from major communities like Simcoe, Delhi, and Tillsonburg.

-The popular tourist destination of Port Burwell is just a 30 minutes' drive to the southwest of this community.
-Another historic community, Sparta, along with the St. Thomas Raceway Park lies 45 minutes to the southwest from Frogmore.
+G

 Gilbertville

 Gilbertville (42.823925°N 80.481806°W) is a hamlet in Norfolk County that is located between Pine Grove and Delhi.
 The local economy is founded on agriculture, which produces potatoes, onions, and asparagus, among other vegetables.
 Commerce in Gilbertville includes a tractor shop and an auto repair shop.
 There is a conservation park to the west of the hamlet.
 For administrative purposes and municipal elections, Gilbertville is considered to be the southernmost community in the third ward of Norfolk County.

 Glenshee

 Glenshee (42.767809°N 80.483522°W) is a hamlet that is located west of Pinegrove in Norfolk County.
 The hamlet is mostly agricultural and residential.
 In addition to farms, there is also a machine shop that serves the local residents.
 The population is under 20 people and the nearest commerce is in Tillsonburg and Delhi.

-Glenshee also has an abandoned cemetery that is also known as the Bigcraft Family Cemetery; because it originally held the tombstones for the relatives of the Bigcraft family in addition to close family friends and their in-laws.
-At least 7 individuals are known to be buried there.

-School children here attend either Delhi Public School or Walsh Public School for their elementary/junior high school needs.
-To the southwest is the village of Silver Hill where the nearest car mechanic is based.
-Terrestrial television and satellite television (either through Bell Satellite TV or Shaw Direct) are the only ways to acquire television service because there is no cable television service in Glenshee.